MBlaschek/CEUAS/CEUAS/public/cds-frontend/README.md

 # Short Description

-This directory contains a collection of python scripts and an IPython notebook that access the Copernicus Climate Change Service (C3S) - Upper Air Service using the CDSAPI in Python.
+This directory contains a collection of Python scripts and an IPython notebook that access the Copernicus Climate Change Service (C3S) - Upper Air Service using the CDSAPI in Python.

-At present, the cdsapi is directed to the sis-dev developer frontend.
-Once the service has been approved for public use the scripts can be used also via the standard server cds.copernicus.eu.
+At present, the cdsapi is directed to [sis-dev.climate.copernicus.eu]() - the developer frontend.
+Once the service has been approved for public use the scripts can be used also via the standard server [cds.copernicus.eu]().

 The front returns files, which are either